ruby-grape/grape/README.md

   declared(params).user == declared(params)["user"]
 ```

+The `#declared` method is not available to `before` filters, as those are evaluated prior
+to parameter coercion.

 ### Include missing

 By default `declared(params)` includes parameters that have `nil` values.
 If you want to return only the parameters that are not `nil`, you can use the `include_missing` option.
 By default, `include_missing` is set to `true`.
 Consider the following API: